Authentication — Signet Docs

 admin10

 The actor is identified by the token’s sub claim when present.
-For unauthenticated requests (hybrid mode, localhost), the x-signet-actor header is used as a fallback.
-If neither is available, the actor defaults to "anonymous".
+For unauthenticated requests (hybrid mode, localhost), requests share the "anonymous" bucket.

 When a limit is exceeded, the daemon returns 429 Too Many Requests with a Retry-After header indicating how many seconds until the window resets.